This option REQUIRES sending your core in advance.

 You can find out the quality of your core before paying a core charge and avoid unnecessary core charges.
 Discounted core charges may apply for below average cores if sent in advance.

-NOTE: We now ship out our boosters without paint so those that want to fill pits and get a show quality finish can do so without having to strip paint first.
-If you would like to paint your booster yourself, you can find the correct paint here.
+NOTE: If you would like to paint your booster yourself, you can find the correct paint here.

 Do not attempt to use a 1970 booster on a 1967-69 Cougar as failure will occur within minutes!

 Never bleed your brakes on a power brake car with the car running.
 The pedal will over extend the rod into the booster and break internal parts.
 This is not covered under warranty.

 Note, You must return all parts shown here to get full core credit back.